arnaudroger/SimpleFlatMapper/README.md

 JDBCMapper
 ------
+- Remove exception from JdbcMapper signature appart from SQLException, use runtime for other issues.
+- Inner object mapping
 - Definition of custom mapping
-- Inner object mapping
 - List/Map mapping

 CSVMapper